polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ## Using MLIR

-There is currently no C/C++ or a frontend that emits MLIR.
+There is currently no C/C++ or another frontend that emits MLIR.
 The way to get something in MLIR run on CPUs is through *mlir-cpu-runner* which can take MLIR as input and JIT compile and execute it.
 As part of this process, optimized MLIR is converted to LLVM IR, which then goes through its optimization pipeline